immutant/lein-immutant/docs/deployment.md

-Generates a war file suitable for deploying to a WildFly container.
+To deploy an Immutant application to WildFly, you'll need to generate a war file via the `lein immutant war` task.

 The task's behavior can be configured with the following options under the `[:immutant :war]` path in `project.clj`, all of which can be